wp-plugins/custom-content-shortcode/readme.txt

 == Description ==

+Here are the main features of the plugin.

-The shortcode **[content]** displays any of the following content types: posts, pages, custom post types, custom fields, images, attachment files, menus and widget areas (also called sidebars).
+* The shortcode **[content]** displays any of the following content types: posts, pages, custom post types, custom fields, images, attachment files, menus and widget areas (also called sidebars).

-The shortcode **[loop]** performs query loops, with which you can create layout templates for displaying the content -- for example,  available products in a category, or excerpts from the 5 most recent posts with thumbnails.
+* The shortcode **[loop]** performs query loops, for creating content layouts -- for example, displaying available products in a category, or excerpts of the 5 most recent posts with thumbnails.

-Additional features:
+Also:

-* Enable gallery fields for chosen post types, where images can be added, removed and ordered.
-They can be displayed using the **[content]** and **[loop]** shortcodes, the native gallery, a Bootstrap v3 carousel, or a gallery shortcode of your choice.
+* Enable **gallery fields** for chosen post types, where images can be added, removed and ordered.
+They can be displayed using the native gallery; Bootstrap v3.x carousel; a gallery shortcode of your choice; or the **[loop]** and **[content]** shortcodes for custom styling.

-* Load CSS/JavaScript files or scripts from custom fields
+* Load CSS/JavaScript file or script from custom fields

 = Basic examples =
 <br />